 When cooking an expensive steak, you want to make sure you cook it right.
-With What’s Cooking America’s step-by-step resource guide, you will learn how to cook perfect steaks every time!
+With What’s Cooking America’s step-by-step cooking instructions, you will learn how to cook perfect steaks every time!
 You will not only learn how to cook the perfect steak but also how to purchase and prepare the steaks.
-We’ll walk you through cooking instructions for pan-seared in a cast-iron skillet, sear-roasted in the oven or grilled on the barbecue.
+We’ll walk you through methods for pan-seared in a cast-iron skillet, sear-roasted in the oven or grilled on the barbecue.

 The most important tip I have learned over the years is that using dry heat is the best way to cook perfect steaks and other tender cuts of meat.
 Dry heat cooking causes the exterior of the meat to brown and caramelize which gives the steaks a richly browned complex flavor.
 This is partly a result of the sugars inherent in the meat going through a series of complex reactions called the “Maillard reaction.”
 The moisture on the surface of the meat also evaporates and the juices become concentrated, forming the appealing brown crust.

 When buying steaks, buy the best grade of meat you can afford.
 It should be USDA Prime Aged Beef.
 If your butcher does not have this, the next best grade is USDA Choice.